SkiGuyKai/weight-and-algo-allocation/README.md

 # weight-and-algo-allocation
-Algo platform to allocate equity to securities based on trend strength, weighted by Kelly criterion.
+Algo platform to allocate equity to securities based on trend strength.

-Currently in rough draft/proof of work phase.
+Deprecated 11/20/2021

+Taking this idea and merging with Markowitz Project :)